School choice in the United States

 • Florida (Republican trifecta): On March 27, Gov. Ron DeSantis (R) expanded the state’s Family Empowerment Scholarship program to provide all K-12 students with around $7,500 for educational expenses.
 The program was initially launched in 2019 but was restricted to a subset of students.

 • North Carolina (divided government): On Sept.
 22, Gov. Roy Cooper (D) allowed the state’s $30 billion budget to become law without his signature.
-Included in the budget was an expansion of the state’s Opportunity Scholarship program, providing taxpayer funding for eligible students to use at participating private schools.[25]
+Included in the budget was an expansion of the state’s Opportunity Scholarship program, providing taxpayer funding for eligible students to use at participating private schools.[33]
 The General Assembly enacted the program in 2013 but limited the tuition assistance to students from low-income families who had previously attended a public school for at least a year.
 North Carolina has a divided government and is one of 29 states where one party holds a veto-proof majority in both legislative chambers.
-Republicans have a 30-20 majority in the Senate and a 72-48 majority in the House.
+At the time, Republicans had a 30-20 majority in the Senate and a 72-48 majority in the House.

 In July 2022, Arizona expanded its 2011 program to cover all students.
 A few months later, in October, the West Virginia Supreme Court allowed West Virginia's ESA program, first enacted in 2021 and set to cover over 90% of students, to go into effect.